 Now that we figured Bing is definitely worth your time, let's go through Bing's most important ranking factors and some how-to tips for each one.

-In this guide, I'll be using SEO PowerSuite, along with its Bing SEO tool in order to illustrate each of the steps.
+Beside the original Bing Webmaster Tool, I'll be using SEO PowerSuite, along with its Bing SEO tool in order to illustrate each of the steps.
 All features below are available in SEO PowerSuite's free version.
 For site auditing and optimization, you'll be able to work with 33% of your pages; for backlink auditing, you'll be able to analyze up to 1,100 links.
 To work with unlimited pages and backlinks, and to save projects, you'll need a Pro or Enterprise license.
 Even without a license, you'll still find it a useful Bing SEO analyzer.

 1. Indexation & technical SEO